mybeliefs/mybeliefs.github.io/docs/New Testament/overview.md

 - Made strong in weakness (ch.
 12)

 ### Galatians (6)
-1. Warning about turning to a false gospel (ch.
-1)
+1. Warning about turning to a false gospel
-2. It is by grace through faith alone that we are justified (ch.
-2)
+2. It is by grace through faith alone that we are justified
-3. The righteous shall live by faith (ch.
-3)
+3. The righteous shall live by faith
-4. No longer a slave to the law, but God’s children, heirs (ch.
-4)
+4. No longer a slave to the law, but God’s children, heirs
 5. Can’t be justified by the law.
 Do not use your freedom to sin.
-Fruits of the Spirit (ch.
-5)
+Fruits of the Spirit
-6. Do not grow weary of doing good (ch.
-6)
+6. Do not grow weary of doing good

 #### Verses
 `Fruits of the Spirit` - Galatians 5:22-23